funalab/MTSim/README.md

-# Switching from weak to strong cortical attachment of microtubules accounts for the transition from nuclear centration to spindle elongation in metazoans
+# MTSim (Microtubule Simulator):  Switching from weak to strong cortical attachment of microtubules accounts for the transition from nuclear centration to spindle elongation in metazoans

 ## Screenshot
 ![screenshot](https://gitlab.com/funalab/allcode_tadayamazakiarticle/-/raw/images/screenshot.png)